-The United States of America has been involved in many wars since the nation was first established.
-Review this American wars timeline to get a sense of what wars the country has been embroiled in, from its early days to modern times.
+The United States has been involved in many wars since the nation was first established.
+Review this American wars timeline to get a sense of the major wars the country has been embroiled in.

 18th and 19th Century American Wars Timeline

-The American wars timeline of the 18th and 19th centuries starts with the colonies' fight to win independence from Britain and ends with gaining territories from Spain.
-The United States was involved in five major wars throughout the 18th and 19th centuries.
+The United States was officially established with the original colonies' fight to win independence from Britain and the gaining of territories from Spain.
+Ultimately, the U.S. was involved in five major wars throughout the 18th and 19th centuries.

 American Revolution (1775-1783)